waifu-motivator/waifu-motivator-plugin/README.md

 *When a test fails it'll cheer you up for you to not get demotivated*

 ## Waifu Motivation On-demand
-Whenever you feel demotivated on your task, you can request a motivation that randomly plays a sound and a notification to cheer you up.
+Whenever you feel demotivated on your task, you can request a motivation that randomly plays a sound, and notification to cheer you up.

 ![Waifu Motivation On-demand](screenshot/motivate_me.png)